Homemade soup isn’t just good for the soul – it’s a healthy, wholesome and cost-effective meal that makes excellent use of homegrown veg.

 Nic says “there’s nothing better than soup…to warm your cockles when your heart’s feeling chilly, for whatever reason.”
 A glut of Jerusalem artichokes required her to get creative, but you’ll want to plant more when you’ve tasted this soup!
 Visit dogwooddays for the recipe.

 That’s it for now.
 We hope you like our favourite soup recipes and you’ve bookmarked some to try later, and if you’re planning on planting out some ingredients, check out our veg plants range.
+Learn how to grow your own root veg to make more home grown soups at our carrot and parsnip hub page.
 Let us know if you’ve come across anything that we’ve missed.
 We’re especially keen on soups that use edible pumpkin innards…!